With All Eyes On Minneapolis, NYPD Says It Is Prepared For Reaction To Derek Chauvin Verdict

-NEW YORK (CBSNewYork) — Anticipation is mounting as the Tri-State area braces for a verdict in the Derek Chauvin trial.
+NEW YORK (CBSNewYork) — Anticipation is mounting as New York City and the surrounding areas brace for a verdict in the Derek Chauvin trial.

 As CBS2’s Aundrea Cline-Thomas reported, the NYPD is getting ready for possible protests.